qt-labs/vstools/Tests/system/Readme.txt

 Please note: The tests will run in your normal working environment.
 Settings you made may influence
              the tests and vice versa.

+Some tests require the following environment variables to be set to the correct values:
+SQUISH_VSTOOLS_VERSION: The expected version of Qt VS Tools